- Who These Services Are For

 Such flexibility comes from pay-for-what-you-use pricing models.
 Rather than pay a set subscription fee, there’s a flat rate for however many gigabytes are actually stored during a given month.
 There are also often usage fees for moving data.
 Understanding both are key to keeping your storage costs under control.

 Another key aspect of storage services like Amazon S3 and Azure is the common use of “storage classes.”
-Storage classes let you further control costs by assigning data to active or cold storage.
+Storage classes let you further control costs by assigning data to active or cold storage (read our hot storage vs cold storage comparison).
 With cold storage, you get reduced per-gigabyte costs but increased usage costs.
 That makes cold storage better suited to archival and disaster recover.

 On a final note before we get started, while each of these services is meant for larger projects, you can use them to backup your home computer, too.
 However, to do so you’ll need to either get technical by designing your own app or using a command line interface, or purchase backup software designed to easily integrate with your storage pick.

 For that, we recommend CloudBerry Backup, which you can read all about in our CloudBerry Backup review; the service is also our preferred way to backup Windows Server.

 The Battle: Azure vs Amazon S3 vs Google Cloud vs Backblaze B2

 Over five rounds of comparisons, we’ll touch on some of the essential costs and capabilities you should know about before forging ahead with your own backup solution.

 We’ll spend two rounds unraveling associated costs and three rounds on speed, security and support.
 While there’s much more to consider before settling on the right tool for you, this roundup will give you the handhold you need to make the smart decision.

 Round One: Storage Costs and Classes

 The first critical step in weighing storage services requires examining the cost of storage.
 We’ll break down usage pricing in the next round, but for most people the bulk of costs will come from the base storage fees.